ryantangit/SJParker/README.md

 - HTML extracted and transformed and loaded onto a csv file.

 ## Pipeline Version 2 In-Progress
-- formalization of process with airflow, looking into deployment onto local k3s cluster.
 - Additional parameters gathering can be inferred from data.
 - Database to scale data storage.